January 3, Reading 2 – Job 4, 5

 “Behold, these are the wicked; always at ease, they increase in riches.”

-How does this prosperity doctrine hold up with the suffering and persecution of the saints?
+How does the reverse-prosperity doctrine of Eliphaz hold up with the suffering and persecution of the saints?

 Eliphaz is forgetting the spiritual realities, those that we cannot see, but that are true and real.

-The psalmist knows the truth of the matter, and we read further down in Psalm 73,
+The psalmist knows the truth of the matter, we read down further in Psalm 73,

 “My flesh and my heart may fail, but God is the strength of my heart and my portion forever.”